horrjd1/Jamie-Horrell-BIT-Project/_posts/2020-08-02-first-two-weeks.markdown

 # A Change in Project

-When I got back into Project this semester I got informed about a lot of the stuff that has been going on in the background of my previous project over the break.
+When I got back into Project this semester I got informed about a lot of stuff that has been going on in the background of my previous project over the break.
 I don't know if I should write about all that here but our old project was in a bad state and most parts would have had to of been rebuilt.
 At the time it also didn't look like anyone was going to join the project and that I was going to be the only member of a team working on it.
-I got offered by a group of studio 5 students to join them as they were starting a new web project and needed 1 more member.
-So after talking to Trent (One of my previous project members who had done worked on it over the break) and David, I made the decision to change projects, in order to learn more web technologies and work in a team with other students.
+I got offered by a group of studio 5 students to join them as they were starting a new web project and needed one more member.
+So after talking to Trent (One of my previous project members who had done work on it over the break) and David, I made the decision to change projects, in order to learn more web technologies and work in a team with other students.

 # First Two Weeks